bfrg/gpg-guide/README.md

 document that is encrypted.
 If the encrypted document is modified in any way, a verification of the signature will fail.

-To sign a file with your own key, run:
+Sign a file with your own key:
 ```bash
 $ gpg --sign <file> --output <file.sig>
 ```

 Note that the file is compressed before being signed.
-The output will be in binary format and thus won't be legible.
+The output will be in binary format and thus won't be _human-readable_.
 To make a clear text signature, run:
 ```bash
 $ gpg --clearsign <file> --output <file.sig>
 ```